Looking for an adventure, we found a lifestyle.

 Here are the exact trip expenses and itinerary for those trips, how far we traveled and how these dollars were allocated.
 I think you will be amazed.
 We were.

-and asked for advice, I realized that perhaps this was not just a question people asked and then shook their heads.
+This website was born as a response to the question from friends and relatives, "How do they do it?"
+When my sister and her partner purchased their own small RV and asked for advice, I realized that perhaps this was not just a question people asked and then shook their heads and walked away.
 Some of them actually wanted to know how we manage it.

-I wasn’t born an “outdoor enthusiast”.
-But when I hit my mid-40’s I realized I could put it off no longer - I had to get serious about my health and start to exercise more regularly.
+I wasn’t born an “outdoor enthusiast” but when I hit my mid-40’s I realized I could put it off no longer.
+I had to get serious about my health and start to exercise more regularly.
 I soon found that cycling, walking, and trail hiking were much more enjoyable than sweating it out in a gym.

 Traveling to hike through some of the most amazing scenery in North America has not only kept me in shape physically but it has fed me mentally, emotionally, and spiritually.
 It opened a window into a side of myself I could not have known existed until I experienced it.